TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 ### Exercise: Pulling and Running Images

-Let's check that our docker installation is set up correctly by pulling the `tapis/jupyter` and image and running a simple container from it:
+Let's check that our docker installation is set up correctly by running the hello-world
+# run hello world
+docker run hello-world

+You should see below message:
+Hello from Docker!
+This message shows that your installation appears to be working correctly.

+Next, let pull the `tapis/jupyter` image and running a simple container from it:
 ```
 # pull the image:
 docker pull tapis/jupyter